Refined curve counting with descendants and quantum mirrors: From logarithmic Gromov--Witten invariants to tropical curve counts

-By Lemma \ref{lem:continuable edges} we are left to show that the $k$ bounded edges adjacent to $V_0$ for which the diagonal contributes a $\mathsf{pt}_E$ to the insertions for $V_0$ each attached to a vertex $V_+$ which is one valent with image $v_j$ for $j \in \{1,\dots, n\}$.
-If $V_+$ is such a vertex then the diagonal must contribute $1$ to the invariant for $V_+$ and $\mathsf{pt}_E$ for the invariant for $V_0$ because the virtual dimension of the moduli space associated to $V_+$ is the $g(V_+)$.
+\begin{proof}[Proof of Proposition~\ref{proposition : rigid types}] By Lemma~\ref{lem:continuable edges}, we are left to show that the $k$ bounded edges adjacent to $V_0$ for which the diagonal contributes a $\mathsf{pt}_E$ to the insertions for $V_0$ each attach to a vertex $V_+$ which is one valent with image $v_j$ for $j \in \{1,\dots, n\}$.
+If $V_+$ is such a vertex, then the diagonal must contribute $1$ to the invariant for $V_+$ and $\mathsf{pt}_E$ to the invariant for $V_0$, because the virtual dimension of the moduli space associated to $V_+$ is $g(V_+)$.
 Conversely, suppose $V_+$ is not a one-valent vertex.
 By the argument of \cite[Lemma 5.8, penultimate paragraph]{bousseau2020quantumtrop}, there is no additional edge connecting $V_+$ to a vertex with image $v_0$, since there are no additional insertions to make the contribution to that vertex non-zero.
-Finally, if there is an edge connecting $V_+$ to another vertex whose image is not $V_j$ then, by Lemma \ref{lem:ContinuePaths} there would be a sequence of edges which either ends in a cycle, which would give zero contribution due to the $\lambda_g$ insertion, or else end in an unbounded edge.
+Finally, if there were an edge connecting $V_+$ to another vertex whose image is not $V_j$, then by Lemma~\ref{lem:ContinuePaths} there would be a sequence of edges which either ends in a cycle, which would give zero contribution due to the $\lambda_g$ insertion, or else ends in an unbounded edge.
 But we have already accounted for $s+1$ unbounded edges of $\Gamma$. \end{proof}

 Let $k_{\ell j a}$ denote the number of vertices of $\Gamma_{k,\underline{g}}^s$ having genus $a$ amongst the $k_{\ell j}$ vertices with curve class $\ell [C_j]$ so that